Vltava: Navigation

 Between the confluence with the Elbe at Mělník and Prague, the river is navigable by vessels of up to 1000 tonnes displacement.
 Most of the river upstream of Prague as far as České Budějovice is navigable by craft of up to 300 tonnes displacement, but such vessels cannot pass the dams at Orlík and Slapy, and are also restricted by a low bridge at Týn nad Vltavou.
-Work is planned to complete boat lifts, planned for but never completed, at the two dams, and to rebuild the bridge, in order for them to navigate throughout.
+Work is planned to complete boat lifts, planned for but never completed, at the two dams, and to rebuild the bridge, in order for sizable watercraft to navigate throughout.
 Much smaller craft, of up to 3.5 tonnes displacement and under 3 m beam and 3 m air draft, can avoid these obstacles.

 Upstream of České Budějovice, the river's section around Český Krumlov (specifically from Vyšší Brod to Boršov nad Vltavou) is a very popular destination for water tourism.